RedHatQE/polarize/README.md

 --template-id "sean toner master template test"
 ```

-By using the --edit-config option, this will overwrite the existing xml-config.xml file and backup the original to the
+By using the --edit-config option, this will overwrite the existing polarize-config.xml file and backup the original to the
 ~/.polarize/backup directory as a timestamped file.

 ### Annotations for Testcase definitions